mantej/cryptopals/README.md

 # matasano-crypto-challenges
 Matasano Crypto Challenges (http://cryptopals.com)

-As of December 2016, I'm working on set 4.
+As of January 2017, I'm working on set 4.